Braves vs. Orioles MLB Betting Odds, Trends & Prediction

 Braves vs. Orioles MLB Betting Trends

+The total has gone UNDER in 9 of Baltimore’s last 11 games when playing at home against Atlanta

-The total has gone UNDER in 12 of Atlanta’s last 14 games against an opponent in the American League
+Over/Under has gone UNDER in 13 of Atlanta’s last 15 games against an opponent in the American League

 Braves vs. Orioles MLB BETTING PREDICTION

 Take Baltimore.
-The Orioles are 15-4 in their last 19 games overall, are 8-3 in their last 11 home games and are 17-5 in their last 22 meetings with an opponent from the National League East.
-On the other side, the Braves are just 1-5 in their last six games overall and are 1-5 in their last six road contests.
+The Orioles are 16-4 in their last 20 games overall, are 9-3 in their last 12 home games and are 12-3 in their last 15 games against an opponent from the National League East.
+On the other side, the Braves are winless in their last five games, are 3-8 in their last 11 road contests and are now 1-6 in their last seven matchups in the month of June.